Kingdom of the Two Sicilies: Industry

-Industry was the largest source of income if compared with the other preunitarian states.
 One of the most important industrial complexes in the kingdom was the shipyard of Castellammare di Stabia, which employed 1800 workers.
-The engineering factory of Pietrarsa was the largest industrial plant in the Italian peninsula, producing tools, cannons, rails, locomotives.
-The complex also included a school for train drivers, and naval engineers and, thanks to this school, the kingdom was able to replace the English personnel who had been necessary until then.
-The first steamboat with screw propulsion known in the Mediterranean Sea was the "Giglio delle Onde", with mail delivery and passenger transport purposes after 1847.
+The engineering factory of Pietrarsa was the largest industrial plant in the Italian peninsula, producing tools, cannons, rails, and locomotives.
+The complex also included a school for train drivers and naval engineers, and, thanks to this school, the kingdom was able to replace the English personnel who had been necessary until then.
+The first steamboat with screw propulsion known in Italy was the Giglio delle Onde, with mail delivery and passenger transport purposes after 1847.

 In Calabria, the Fonderia Ferdinandea was a large foundry where cast iron was produced.
 The Reali ferriere ed Officine di Mongiana was an iron foundry and weapons factory.
 Founded in 1770, it employed 1600 workers in 1860 and closed in 1880.
 In Sicily (near Catania and Agrigento), sulfur was mined to make gunpowder.
 The Sicilian mines were able to satisfy most of the global demand for sulfur.
 Silk cloth production was focused in San Leucio (near Caserta).
 The region of Basilicata also had several mills in Potenza and San Chirico Raparo, where cotton, wool and silk were processed.
 Food processing was widespread, especially near Naples (Torre Annunziata and Gragnano).